CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[5]

-Which statement correctly describes an SQL injection?
+Which statement best describes an SQL injection?

 - It is a method fetches large result sets.